Christopher-Yellman/RS-GH-test-link/README.md

 # RS-GH-test-link
-still trying to link RStudio on my laptop to GitHub and prove that it works
+still trying to link RStudio on my laptop to GitHub and prove that it works - let's see what happens